Youssef-AK/DefeatedURansom_V0/Feature_Extraction/ReadMe.md

 This feature extraction tool aims to provide a starting point for cybersecurity analysts and researchers to gain insights into network traffic patterns, ultimately assisting in the detection and understanding of ransomware attacks.

 Files_Extractor:
-* The "path" provides information about the location or name of the file,
+* "path" provides information about the location or name of the file,
 * "pids" provides information about process IDs associated with the file,
 * "filepath" gives the actual file path on the system.